Women choose breast reduction for a variety of reasons. This procedure may be right for you if you experience any of the following:

 You will need to continue wearing the surgical bra for several weeks when the swelling and bruising subside.
 As you heal, you will continue to feel less and less discomfort.
 But you may feel achy for a few weeks following your surgery.
 During this time, you should not do any heavy lifting or strenuous pushing.
 Keep in mind that you will have less energy for a few weeks following your surgery and that you need to reduce your physical activity to help your body recover.
 Follow the directions of your plastic surgeon regarding returning to work, exercise, and sexual activity.

 Scarring is inevitable with breast reduction surgery, although your plastic surgeon will make every effort to conceal and minimize the incisions.
-While the scars will fade over time, they will be permanent.
+While the scars will fade over time, they will not go away completely.
 It is very important to follow your plastic surgeon's directions before and after surgery to promote optimum scar healing.

 After breast reduction surgery, some patients might experience a temporary infection or some bleeding or have a reaction to the type of anesthesia used during the operation.
 These conditions are rare, and your plastic surgeon will give you detailed instructions to follow to help avoid them.
 Other possible risks and complications include: